ylletjs/yllet/README.md

 ## Params

 You can pass a object with the same name as as the existing params.
-You can write `'per_page'` or `perPage` when the param contains a underscore.
+You can write `per_page` or `perPage` when the param contains a underscore.

 ```js
 client.posts().get({